Polomba/TripeirosEstate/README.md

 # Examples - WidgetTesting
 ## Create a class to test
+This class create a splashScreen with a text in the middle and a gradient container
 ```ruby
 class SplashScreen extends StatefulWidget {}
 class _SplashScreenState extends State<SplashScreen>